Important Information about the 2026-2027 Application Cycle

 National church or institutional endorsement

-International students will be asked to submit a national church/institutional endorsement form as one of their recommendations.
+International applicants will be asked to submit a national church/institutional endorsement form as one of their recommendations.
 Please see application for more details.

 3. Once your application is complete

-Once all of your materials are received, your application will be reviewed at the next regularly scheduled admissions committee meeting.
+Once all of your materials are received, your application will be reviewed along with other international applications at the next regularly scheduled admissions committee meeting.
 You will be notified of their decision after the meeting.

 If you are accepted, you will: